riverfr0zen/wasm_try/README.md

+# Issue resolved

+The <a href="https://github.com/bevyengine/bevy/issues/3867">issue</a> this repo was created to illustrate has since been resolved.
+Leaving this here for historical reasons.

 # WASMs I create crash Chrome unless devtools are open

 I'm new to Rust & Bevy, and this is the first time I'm trying to target wasm.
 Unfortunately, I've come across a strange situation: